 A combination of authoritative customer champions (Patrick McKenzie and Brennan Dunn are among the user base), a comprehensive content marketing effort and word-of-mouth led the business to significant growth early on.

 By early 2015, Drip was recognized by Datanyze as one of the top 20 marketing automation platforms.
-The software won acclaim for providing a solution that was easier-to-use and more cost effective than its larger competitors, Infusionsoft and Marketo, whilst retaining the same power and an attractive UI.
+The software won acclaim for providing a solution that was easier-to-use and more cost-effective than its larger competitors, Infusionsoft and Marketo, whilst retaining the same power and an attractive UI.

 In a bid to further lead the marketing automation industry, Drip launched Workflows in early 2016.
 This release included tools such as tagging, a visual campaign builder and clearer rule-making for email automation.
-The new feature-set put Drip head-to-head with the major competitors in the space and a prime acquisition candidate for leading player such as Leadpages.
+The new feature-set put Drip head-to-head with the major competitors in the space and a prime acquisition candidate for a leading player such as Leadpages.